daviddesar/TicTacToeGame/README.md

 My mini project while I'm studying Python.

 ### Introduction:
 I created this project while studying a Python course on Udemy [Complete Python Bootcamp](https://www.udemy.com/course/complete-python-bootcamp/).
 This is my first milestone project with Python.
-I wrote this game by breaking it down into parts with separate functions, then I matched them in the `game on` part (the final part that gather all those previous functions).
+I wrote this game by breaking it down into parts with separate functions, then I matched them in the `game on` part (the final part that gathers all those previous functions).
 Check out [my demo here](https://repl.it/@QuanHoang2/GraveTurquoiseChapters-2).

 ### How to play: